 More often than not we know “what” and assume “why.”
 We observe speech and behavior…not motives.
 When someone doesn’t articulate why they are doing something, we really know what is happening…not why it is happening.

 Forming opinions about others on the basis of partial information is, to one degree or another, just part of life.
 We never know everything.
-The question is whether we are willing to recognize that we don’t have all the information and to leave room for the unknown to change the way we see an individual or group.
-Demanding of one another that we have sufficient information to really form an opinion would help all of us from making interpretive leaps we really shouldn’t be making…telling stories that ring true but don’t take into account enough of what is really happening to represent reality truthfully.
+The question is whether we are willing to recognize that we don’t have all the information and to allow new information to change the way we see an individual or group.
+Having sufficient information to really form an opinion would help all of us from making interpretive leaps we really shouldn’t be making.

 Learn to separate observation from interpretation